spamdalfz/PWA-Text_Editor/README.md

 ### 1. Using the Text Editor:

-- Open the application in your browser.
+- Open the application in your browser after comepleting the installation or click [here](https://edittextapp.herokuapp.com/) to run the live app.
 The Text Editor application should load immediately and an IndexedDB database storage is automatically created in the background.

 - To create a new document, simply start typing in the editor.
 As you enter content and click off of the DOM window, the content will be auto-saved to IndexedDB.